sseal3/coding365challenge/README.md

-# coding365challenge
+# 2022 Coding Challenge
+Code every day with inspiration from the 365 Photo Challenge
-#coding365challenge for 2022
+#coding365challenge